tysbrown/tysbrown/README.md

 # Tyler Brown // Software Engineer

-I'm a JavaScript/TypeScript Engineer with experience using React, Node.js, and GraphQL in production.
+I'm a JavaScript/TypeScript Engineer with experience using React, Node, and GraphQL.
 I specialize in front-end engineering and building usable, performant, accessible UIs.

 ```javascript
 const tyler = {